MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/includes/classic-client-deprecation.md

 ---

 >[!NOTE]
 > To provide a unified and streamlined customer experience, the **Azure Information Protection classic client** and **Label Management** in the Azure Portal are **deprecated** as of **March 31, 2021**.
-No further support is provided for the classic client, and maintenance versions will no longer be released.
+No further support is provided for the classic client and maintenance versions will no longer be released.
 >
+> **The classic client will be officially retired, and will stop functioning, on March 31, 2022.**
+>
-> We recommend that you [migrate to unified labeling](../tutorial-migrating-to-ul.md) and upgrade to the [unified labeling client](../rms-client/clientv2-admin-guide-install.md).
+> All current Azure Information Protection classic client customers must [migrate to the Microsoft Information Protection unified labeling platform](../tutorial-migrating-to-ul.md) and upgrade to the [unified labeling client](../rms-client/clientv2-admin-guide-install.md).
 Learn more in our  [deprecation blog](https://techcommunity.microsoft.com/t5/microsoft-security-and/azure-aip-portal-label-amp-policy-management-admin-experience/ba-p/2182678).
 >
-> The classic client and **Label Management** in the Azure portal will end fully on March 31, 2022.